 Put your faith in the developers and their predictions.

-Static code analysis tools are a good idea.
+Using static code quality analysis tools for qualitative and quantitative metrics is a good idea.

 In time, a number of code smells should not get worse.